telerik/xaml-docs/controls/raddiagram/howto/raddiagrams-mvvm.md

 		End Class
 	{{endregion}}

-	> It is important to add all nodes in the graph source __before__ the links that connect them.
-Otherwise, the connection could be missed when the visual elements are created (RadDiagramShape and RadDiagramConnection).

 	The __GraphSourceBase<TNode,TLink>__ class inherits __ViewModelBase__ and it also implements the __IGraphSource__ interface.
 This is why the class exposes   two __IEnumerable__ collections - one with the nodes -__Items__, and the other one with the links - __Links__.

 ##### 2. __Configure the View__